 With proper care, the Anemone coronaria will last a long time in the vase.
 A versatile and stylish choice for florists and lovers of special flowers.

-Plant the bulbs 5–7 cm deep, pointed upwards.
+Plant the flower bulbs 5–7 cm deep, pointed upwards.
 Choose a sunny to partially shaded spot with well-drained soil.
 Keep the soil slightly moist, but avoid waterlogging, as this can lead to rot.
 Fertilize the soil before planting, preferably with organic fertilizer or special bulb food.
 Regular watering and deadheading during flowering encourages new blooms.